2012 Summer Paralympics: Development and preparation

-As with the Olympics, the 2012 Summer Paralympics were overseen by LOCOG and the Olympic Delivery Authority (ODA).
+As with the Olympics, the 2012 Summer Paralympics were overseen by the London Organising Committee of the Olympic and Paralympic Games (LOCOG) and the Olympic Delivery Authority (ODA).
 LOCOG was responsible for overseeing the staging of the games, while the ODA dealt with infrastructure and venues.

 The Government Olympic Executive (GOE) within the Department for Culture, Media and Sport (DCMS) was the lead Government body for co-ordinating the London 2012 Olympics and Paralympics.
 The GOE reported through the DCMS Permanent Secretary to the Minister for Sports and the Olympics Hugh Robertson.
 It focused on oversight of the Games, cross-programme management and the London 2012 Olympic Legacy.

 England's role in the history of the Paralympics was emphasised as part of the Games: an event known as the Stoke Mandeville Games were hosted by the village of Stoke Mandeville—site of the National Spinal Injuries Centre—to coincide with the opening of the 1948 Summer Olympics in London.
 Contested between British veterans of the Second World War, it was the first organised sporting event for athletes with disabilities, and served as a precursor to the modern Paralympic Games.